Why AI is the key to help — not replace — future workforces

 Overall, protecting your business from external forces means implementing the right tools today to prevent tomorrow’s pitfalls.
 If the problem today is labor quality or misalignment of talent with business goals, upskilling is the answer.
 The future will consist of reimagining roles and breaking them down into skills, so people can move from project to project, or team to team, wherever specific skills are needed, instead of staying in a siloed unit.
 A.I. will be the key to doing this effectively, benefiting employers, workers, and the economy alike.

-Sania Khan is the chief economist at Eightfold AI, the AI-powered platform for all talent, and the author of the upcoming book Think Like an Economist.
+Sania Khan is the former chief economist at Eightfold AI, the AI-powered platform for all talent, and the author of the upcoming book Think Like an Economist.
 She previously worked for the U.S. Bureau of Labor Statistics.

 This article originally appeared on Inc. in June.